-Most recently, the court considered notices of rescission in the 2019 decision, 2352392 Ontario v.
+Most recently, the Ontario Court of Appeal considered notices of rescission in the 2020 decision, 2352392 Ontario Inc. v.
 MSI.
 In that case, the franchisor had terminated the franchisee’s restaurant.
 The franchisee’s lender sued the franchisee’s principal to recover the loan it had advanced to the franchisee.
 The franchisee defended against the lender’s claim, and in turn sued the franchisor; in the document setting out the franchisee’s claim against the franchisor (the “pleading”), the franchisee claimed for the first time that it was seeking to rescind the franchise agreement.
 The franchisee had not delivered any written notice of rescission prior to service of its pleading against the franchisor.

 In defending against the franchisee’s rescission claim, the franchisor took the position that a claim for rescission made for the first time only in a pleading did not constitute written notice of rescission under the Wishart Act, and that the franchisee’s failure to have delivered a written notice of rescission prior to service of the pleading meant that the franchisee was outside of the 2-year limitation period to do so.

-The court in the MSI decision made reference to a 2009 decision of the court in 779975 Ontario Limited v.
+Another important case that concerned a franchisee’s notice of rescission is the 2009 decision of the court in 779975 Ontario Limited v.
 Mmmuffins Canada Corporation.
-Like the 2019 MSI case, the Mmmuffins case considered whether a rescission claimed within a pleading could constitute proper notice of rescission under the Wishart Act.
+Like the 2020 MSI case, the Mmmuffins case considered whether a rescission claimed within a pleading could constitute proper notice of rescission under the Wishart Act.
 In the Mmmuffins case, the franchisee had likewise not delivered a written notice of rescission prior to commencing litigation by serving a pleading.
 Unlike the pleading in MSI, the pleading in Mmmuffins made no reference to the Wishart Act or the rescission remedy available under the Wishart Act; rather, the pleading made reference only to a more generally available claim for rescission known as “common law rescission”.

 The court in Mmmuffins held that the failure of the franchisee in the pleading expressly to claim statutory rescission under the Wishart Act meant that the pleading in that case did not constitute notice of rescission under the Wishart Act.
 In arriving at that conclusion, the court offered helpful guidance about the minimum contents that must be included in a notice of rescission for it to be effective under the Wishart Act: “the notice must at least be sufficient to bring home to the franchisor that the franchisee is exercising its statutory right of rescission under the [Wishart Act] and to inform the franchisor that the clock has begun to run on the 60-day period… The notice does not have to be in specific language, but it must at least make it clear that the franchisee is exercising its statutory right to rescind the franchise agreement and demanding the compensation to which it is entitled.”

 Takeaways: in order for it to be effective, a notice of rescission must be in writing and must announce explicitly that the franchisee is rescinding the franchise agreement pursuant to the Wishart Act.
-It is not enough for that notice of rescission before commencing litigation; however, a notice of rescission made for the first time in a pleading will be sufficient provided it clearly states that the franchisee is exercising its statutory right to rescind the franchise agreement and demanding the compensation to which the franchisee is entitled.
+In the normal and preferable course, the franchisee will provide notice of rescission before commencing litigation; however, a notice of rescission made for the first time in a pleading will be sufficient provided it clearly states that the franchisee is exercising its statutory right to rescind the franchise agreement and demanding the compensation to which the franchisee is entitled.